Starting an Idaho LLC

 5. Apply for an EIN for your Idaho LLC

-• An EIN (Employer Identification Number) is obtained from the IRS after your Idaho LLC is approved by the Secretary of State.
+An Idaho EIN Number for your LLC is obtained from the IRS after your Idaho LLC is approved by the Secretary of State.

-• An EIN is also called an EIN Number, FEIN, Federal Employer Identification Number, or a Federal Tax ID Number.
+An EIN is also called an Employer Identification Number, FEIN, Federal Employer Identification Number, or a Federal Tax ID Number.
 They all mean the same thing.

 - If you have an SSN or ITIN, you can apply for an EIN online